Akashortstack/Psychonauts_AP/docs/setup_en.md

-# Psychonauts Randomizer Setup Guide
+# Psychonauts Archipelago Setup Guide

 ##Setting up the required mods
 1. Install Psychonauts for PC, Astralathe, and the Psychonauts Randomizer Mod from the AP Companion Branch.